How to Add Windows File Server Shares in VMM

 To verify the newly discovered storage information, in the Fabric workspace, on the Home tab, click Fabric Resources.
 In the Fabric pane, expand the Storage node.

-After adding and discovering file server storage, you can assign SMB 3.0 file shares to hosts and host clusters.
+After adding and discovering the file server storage, you can assign SMB 3.0 file shares to hosts and host clusters.
 For more information, see How to Assign SMB 3.0 File Shares to Hyper-V Hosts and Clusters in VMM.